AbbasKagdi/math/README.md

 My observation is that,
-for all n > 1, Euler's Totient function always yeild an even number implying a non prime output (except 2).
+for all n > 1, Euler's Totient function always yeild an odd number implying a non prime output (except 2).